mrspeaker/zardozer/README.md

 ### To figure out

-* How to spawn prefabs withouth requiring an instance
+* How to spawn prefabs without requiring an instance
-* Should be able to edit instances live, and then re-serialize to json